Summer Lawn Care Tips

-How to maintain your lawn during the Central Indiana summer!
+How to maintain your lawn during the summer!

 The Heat is On!
-Central Indiana’s increased temperatures and changing weather can affect your lawn.
+Increased temperatures and changing weather can affect your lawn.
 This means you will need to change the way you maintain your lawn.
 Don’t worry, our experts are here to help!

 Summer Mowing Recommendations